Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Gravitational collapse of pressureless dust

-In summary, the results in this section suggest that in the self-accelerating branch of MTBG with matter composed of two independent species \eqref{matter_action}, gravitational collapse proceeds as that in the two copies of GR.
+In summary, the results in this section suggest that, in the self-accelerating branch of MTBG with matter composed of two independent species \eqref{matter_action}, gravitational collapse proceeds as that in the two copies of GR.
 Thus, in order to observe the deviation from the case of two copies of GR, we should investigate the linear perturbations about the spherically symmetric solutions.
-In the next section, we will study the odd-parity perturbations of the Schwarzschild-de Sitter solutions written in the spatially-flat coordinates in the self-accelerating branch of MTBG.
+In the next section, we will study the odd-parity perturbations of the Schwarzschild$-$de Sitter solutions written in the spatially flat coordinates in the self-accelerating branch of MTBG.